keithrlucier/proxmox-dm-health-check/README.md

 ---

-**Remember**: Only TRUE duplicates (same storage pool) are CRITICAL!
+**Remember**: Only TRUE duplicates (same storage pool) and TRUE tombstones (verified storage pool) are issues!
 Different storage pools are VALID! 🚨